NeurotechDevelopment/JobQueueSystem/README.md

 Appears I will factor in MasTrasit for rabbit.

 # Tasks
 - Create Repository service with MongoDB interaction.
+Good enough.
+- Fetch Rabbit docker
+- Implement JobProducerService with MasTransit pushing JobRequest to the Rabbit.